rkass/ava-sim/README.md

 You must have [Golang](https://golang.org/doc/install) >= `1.16` and a configured
 [`$GOPATH`](https://github.com/golang/go/wiki/SettingGOPATH).

+## Debugging with VS Code

+- From the `ava-sim` project root, run `./scripts/prepare-system-plugins.sh`
+- On the left-hand-side, navigate to `Run and Debug`, and select one of the options defined in the `launch.json` to either debug with the default vm or the included zcashvm.

 ## Standard Network
 To spin up a standard 5 node network, just run `./scripts/run.sh`.
 When the network is running, you'll see the following logs printed: